Ali-RT/Transit-Logic/README.md

 # Transit Logic
 It is my Insight Data Engineering project (Summer 2020).
 It is a platform to help micro-mobility operators have a better decision-making process and maximize their asset utilization.

-## How to install and get it up and running

 ## Introduction
 Micromobility refers to all shared-use fleet of small, lightweight, and fully or partially human-powered vehicles such as Ebikes, electric scooters, electric skateboards, shared bicycles, and electric pedal-assisted (pedelec) bicycles.
 They primarily address the transit desert or first/last mile problem in urban areas.